thoughtis/gistbot/README.md

 7. Paste new Ngrok URL in `Request URL`

 ## We're Hiring
 Are you looking to work on chatbots, API's and cool frontend app's?
-We are hiring.

 Check out our sites
 - [quotecatalog.com](https://quotecatalog.com)